 Most relationships with people under 30 are found on dating apps or websites.
 Living in a technological world, meeting someone by simply swiping to the right has never been easier.

-Users don’t have to spend money or go out in their best-dressed outfit to meet someone.
+Users don’t have to spend money or go out in their best-dressed outfits to meet someone.
 They can sit on their couch, swipe left if they don’t like the person, or swipe right if they want to meet them.
 This has made dating easier and more enjoyable than the stress of going out to bars or public places.

 Living in the digital world, blind dates are a thing of the past as well.
 Users can see all the pictures on Tinder and confirm social profiles as well.